Croatia jails ex-PM Sanader for 10 years over graft

 A Zagreb county court found Sanader, 59, guilty of agreeing in 2008 to accept a payment from Hungary's energy group MOL of 5 million euros in exchange for granting it full management rights over Croatia's oil concern INA.

-The ruling, against which Sanader is likely to appeal, sent MOL shares in Budapest down 3.7 percent by the close of business on Tuesday, compared with 1.5 percent fall in the main index.
-Market participants said earlier in the day that MOL was falling due to concerns that the court decision might prompt Croatia to review MOL's shareholder agreement with INA.
+The ruling, against which Sanader is likely to appeal, sent MOL shares 2.6 percent down by 1045 GMT in Budapest, amid concerns that it might prompt Croatia to review MOL's shareholder agreement with INA.

 Judge Ivan Turudic also said Sanader had taken a fee from Austrian Hypo Alpe Adria Bank in 1995, when he was deputy foreign minister, that prosecutors had described as "war profiteering".
 Croatia's war of independence from Serbian-led federal Yugoslavia was winding down at the time.